10up/10up-toolkit/packages/stylelint-config/README.md

 ## Dependencies

 1. [Node & NPM](https://www.npmjs.com/get-npm) - 3rd party dependencies are managed through NPM, so you will need that installed globally
-2. [Stylelint](https://stylelint.io/) - as this is a config extention for Stylelint, you will need Stylelint installed in your main project in order for it to work.
+2. [Stylelint](https://stylelint.io/) - as this is a config extension for Stylelint, you will need Stylelint installed in your main project in order for it to work.

+### ⚠️ Dependency Warning

+If you're using `npm >= 7` you might not need to install Stylelint directly since it's stated as a `peerDependency`.
+If you have a version that's not equal or greater than `7`, you'll need to install Stylelint manually.

 ## Installation